QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 You will need the following tolls to build bzzz.
 * Soldering iron with solder
 * 1.5, 2, 2.5 Allen/Hex keys
-* 4mm flat and Phillips 2 screwdricers
+* 4mm flat and Phillips 2 screwdrivers
 * side cutting pliers
 * Pliers
 * X, Y, Z Spanners